audulus/docs/index.md

 ## Building Custom Modules

 Starting with the Patch node, you can create your own custom modules for Audulus.
 You can think of the Patch node as an enclosure - the box or faceplate that the "circuit" of your synth sits in.
-You can create as many layers as you want - it has been tested down to 250 layers, but usually 3-5 will suffice for even the most mind-bogglingly complex designs. ( *See Note 1* )
+You can create as many layers as you want, but usually 3-5 will suffice for even the most mind-bogglingly complex designs. ( *See Note 1* )

 1. Create a sub-patch using the Patch Node (Subpatch -> Patch)